plantpot818/KomiGo/README.md

 Komi(Go) is a board game where the aim is to capture enemy stones by surrounding them with yours.

-Only stones that are surrounded adjacently will be considered captured, as long as the targetted stone/ stones have one free space around them, they are still free and evade capture
+Only stones that are surrounded adjacently will be considered captured, as long as the targetted stone/ stones have one free space around them, they are still free and evade capture.

-                    0 0
-In this case -->  0 X X 0
-X is captured       0 0
+Capture 5 enemy stones to win